joehillen/resume/README.md

 - Designed and built a high-performance, distributed web analytics prototype
   using Couchbase and a modified Nginx server in C.

-### Systems Administrator @ General Electric

-Mar 2009 - Nov 2010
+### Systems Administrator @ General Electric (Mar 2009 - Nov 2010)

-- Deployed and managed physical FreeBSB servers using Puppet.
+- Deployed and managed physical FreeBSD servers using Puppet.
 - Replaced CVS with Git.
 - Automated deployments using Python and Bash.
-- Wrote a custom Splunk plugin to pull data from MS SQL Server.
-- Managed Nagios, BIND DNS, Apache, MySQL, WikiMedia, Wordpress, and Splunk.

 ## Education